 George Mason University is a federal government contractor and is legally obligated to comply with a number of requirements and regulations.
-The Department of Labor (DOL) requires federal contractors to collect data on gender, race and ethnicity, and disability and veteran status.
-Similarly, the US Department of Education (DOE) mandates that institutions of higher education that receive federal assistance collect and report race and ethnicity data for faculty, staff, and students using specific categories.
+The Department of Labor (DOL) requires federal contractors to collect data on gender, race, ethnicity, disability, and veteran status.
+Similarly, the U.S. Department of Education (DOE) mandates that institutions of higher education that receive federal assistance collect and report race and ethnicity data for faculty, staff, and students using specific categories.